alexegiev/alexegiev/README.md

 About me
 ========
-- Undegraduate student of Athens University of Economics and Business
+- Graduate student of Athens University of Economics and Business
 - Main interests
   * Software Engineering
   * BackEnd Development